 The board is satisfied that the company secretary is properly qualified and experienced to competently carry out the duties and responsibilities of a company secretary.
-The company secretary has an indirect channel of communication to the chairperson of the Board, maintaining an arms-length relationship with the directors as far as reasonably possible (the company secretary reports functionally to the CEO of the Company).
+The company secretary has communication with the chairperson of the Board, maintaining an armslength relationship with the directors as far as reasonably possible (the company secretary reports functionally to the CEO of the Company).

-Refer to the leadership report, as contained in the annual integrated report at wwww.curro.co.za, for more details on profiles of the CEO, executive committee members and previous company secretary.
+Refer to the leadership report, as contained in the annual integrated report at wwww.curro.co.za, for more details on profiles of the CEO and CFO.